top of page

 • Convenient pick-up locations near your workplace, neighborhood, farmers market, or home delivery.

 • Experience different eating habits and improved health.
-Members often report consuming more fresh fruits and vegetables, cooking more at home, and going to the doctor less.
+Members often report consuming more fresh fruits and vegetables, cooking more at home, and visiting the doctor less.
 Learn more here

 • Know your farmer and how your food is grown.
 Members receive regular farm newsletters with updates about the season and recipes.

 • Try new foods and recipes.
-CSA shares offer a wide diversity of foods and inspire creative meals with seasonal ingredients.
+CSA shares offer diverse foods and inspire creative meals with seasonal ingredients.

 How to Join a CSA

-1. Find out what type of CSA meets your needs and an ideal partner farm.
+1. Find a CSA partner farm that is ideal for you.
 Are you looking for vegetables, meat, eggs, flowers or a combination?
-All of the Kentucky Farm Share Coalition Farms offer certified organic vegetable shares that can often be customized each week.
+Each Kentucky Farm Share Coalition partner farm will offer a certified organic vegetable shares that can often be customized each week.
 Read more about each partner farm here and view their pick-up locations here.

-To find other CSA farms in your area search the Organic Association of Kentucky Find-A-Farm Directory here and explore Kentucky Proud's CSA directory here
+To find other CSA farms in your area search the Organic Association of Kentucky Find-A-Farm Directory here and explore the Kentucky Proud CSA directory here

-3. Sign-up with a CSA farm and pay a portion or all of your share ahead of the season.
+3. Sign-up and pay a portion or all of your share ahead of the season.
 This upfront payment helps your partner farm have a more secure market and invest in seeds, equipment, labor for the growing season.

-The average weekly share will offer a seasonal variety of items (5-9 in a small/mini share and 6-12 in a large/regular share).
+The average weekly share will offer a seasonal variety of 6-10 items on average.
 An "item" is often a bunch, bundle, or bag amount, not just a singular vegetable.

 Members can expect a wide variety of produce throughout the season.
 The bulk of a typical partner farm share will consist of vegetables with occasional fruit and opportunities to add on other farm items like meat and eggs when available.
 Participants can expect to see a lot of vegetables and varieties from week to week that you might not see in the grocery store.
 Find more tips on how to use your share each week here